 Axelrod, who was Obama’s chief strategists during the presidential campaign, was all the more explicit on CNN’s State of the Union.
 “You can focus on what you don’t like and cut your nose off to spite your face, and that would be the wrong thing to do,” he said, adding that Congress should approve the deal because “everyone understands what it means to the economy if we don’t get this done.”

-The greater question for the US economy is the ballooning national debt however.
+The greater question for the American economy is the ballooning national debt however.
 The federal government currently borrows more than a third of what it budgets and there are no plans to seriously rein in spending.